TodePond/WayOfTode/wip/simple.md

 	it's a lot more fun<br></i>
 </p>

+# Summary
-Keep it simple, humble and fun.
+Keep it simple.